npretor/npretor_udacity_DDPG/Report.md

 ## Improvements in the future
-Selectively choose better episodes (experience prioritization)
+Selectively choose better episodes (prioritized experience prioritization)
-Increase the number of agents adding experience to memory
+Increase the number of agents adding experience to memory Importance sampling

 ## Training notes (for me not the course)